seanivore/webflow-store/PROJECT_MAP.md

 - Git is set up to "git push"
 - But just FYI Git branch is also "webflow-store"

+The entire repository is now indexed in Cursor for you!

 Once the website is working locally, we will be pushing it to Github Pages/Jekyll.
 - I have already created the _config.yml file for this
 - The CNAME file is already created